Key terms for net-net investing.

 -

-Can shrink float, return cash, and catalyze rerates—if priced below intrinsic value.
+Tender offers can shrink float, return cash, and act as catalysts if they happen below intrinsic value.

 -